-WiMAX is the next generation (4G) of wireless.
-This type of signal has much broader access than the WiFi signal, meaning that you can connect to the NMU network from more places off campus than ever before.
-However, NMU WiMAX is not a replacement for the NMU WiFi network.
-Connecting to WiFi or to an orange data jack should always be your choice when you are on the Northern campus.
-WiMAX may be an alternative when you are off campus.
+LTE and WiMAX are the next generation (4G) of wireless, with LTE being the most current of the similar wireless technologies.
+The LTE and WiMax networks have much broader access than the WiFi signal, meaning that you can connect to the NMU network from more places off campus than ever before.
+However, NMU LTE and WiMAX are not a replacement for the NMU WiFi network.
+Connecting to 802.11 agn or 802.11ac WiFi or to an orange wired gigabit data jack should always be your choice when you are on the Northern campus.
+LTE and WiMAX where available are alternatives when you are off campus.

 Connecting to WiMAX

 - How to complete installation of WiMAX?
 Click here to go to the Academic Computing Web site, go to "Computing News" and select the NMU WiMAX Update link for your model of notebook.

 - What to expect from WiMAX connection?
 This link brings you to a page with a detailed explanation of how to find WiMAX and what to expect when trying to use WiMAX.

 - Even though the WiMAX network is seen on campus and usable, it is not meant for wireless access when on campus.
 The notebook's have WiFi / WiMAX combination card, not WiMAX only.
 The WiFi network was designed for high density in building and outdoor use on and close to campus.
 The WiMAX network should be used when NMU WiFi is not available.
 The WiFi network is 20-25 times faster than the WiMAX network.

 Where is it found?